Lisdwi/nuggeta-googlegameservices/samples/android/ButtonClicker/README.md

 <h2>About the sample </h2>
 The sample ButtonClicker demonstrate how to send and received messages via Google Game Services .
-If you have look at the MainActivity class, you have notice that you have to deal with bytes arrays to exchange datas:
+If you have look at the MainActivity class, you have notice that you have to deal with bytes arrays to exchange data:
 In fact, in this sample there is three type of messages :

 - a start message : represented by  bytes[0] = 'S'